Jo Mora: Early life

 Jo Mora studied art at the Art Students League of New York and the Cowles Art School in Boston.
 He also studied with William Merritt Chase.
 He worked as a cartoonist for the Boston Evening Traveller, and later, the Boston Herald.

-In 1900 Mora published The Animals of Aesop - Aesop's Fables Adapted and Pictured by Joseph J. Mora (Dana Estes and Co.
-Boston 1900), profusely illustrated with black/white and some color drawings, foreshadowing Mora's unique and evolving style.
+In 1900 Mora published The Animals of Aesop - Aesop's Fables Adapted and Pictured by Joseph J. Mora, illustrated with black/white and some color drawings.

 In the spring of 1903, Mora arrived in Solvang, California.
 He stayed at the Donohue Ranch.
 He made plans to travel to the Southwest to paint and photograph the Hopi.
 He spent time at the Mission Santa Inés; those photographs are now maintained by the Smithsonian Institution.
 Mora visited many Spanish missions in California that summer by horseback.
 He followed the "Mission Trail", also called the "Kings Highway".

 In 1904, Mora visited Yosemite.
 Later, in 1904, to 1906, visited Arizona where he took photographs, painted and otherwise recorded the daily life of these Native Americans.
 Because the Hopi and other tribes have voiced their concerns more recently about photographs depicting religious ceremonies, the tribal nation should be contacted before they are used.
+Mora was adopted by both the Hopi and the Navajo.
 He learned the Native languages and made detailed drawings of what he observed.
+He was given permission by the elders to visually depict the Kachina, gods of the Hopi mythology, in a series of watercolors.
+He also led Hopi hunting parties and acted as a guide.